volfpeter/motorhead/docs/fastapi-example.md

 Create the _root directory_ of your project, for example `tree-app`.

-Inside the _root directory_, create the root Python _package_ for the application -- `tree_app` -- and add the following empty files to:
+Inside the _root directory_, create the root Python _package_ for the application -- `tree_app` -- and add the following empty files to it:

 - `__init__.py`
 - `api.py`